 Old runner's trick: those prone to blistering on their toes may also wish to bring along a small tube of petroleum jelly to apply to their toes - especially between them - at the beginning of the day, just before putting on their (inner pair of) socks.
 I also HIGHLY recommend having good quality, unexpired, high SPF (25 or higher), non-water-/ sweat-soluble sunscreen.
 With so much less atmosphere above you than near sea level, the Sun can be brutal.
-Avoid the lobster look: especially to the back of your neck, your hands, your nose, your ears, your forehead, your pate (if yours, like mine, shows), and your legs and feet - notably the tops of your feet and backs of your knees (if any of these is to be exposed...)
+Avoid the boiled lobster look: especially to the back of your neck, your hands, your nose, your ears, your forehead, your pate (if yours, like mine, shows), and your legs and feet - notably the tops of your feet and backs of your knees (if any of these is to be exposed...)
 Biting insects are unlikely to be a big problem, but do bring along insect repellent.
 For efficacy, I prefer the kinds that contain DEET (N,N-Diethyl-meta-toluamide or diethyltoluamide.
 Be careful though: many plastics will begin to melt / frost if you get DEET on them, including touching them with the DEET on your hands after you have applied it to your person...)
-Others have had success with other products - including placing fabric-softener dryer sheets (like Bounce[®]) about their clothing.
+Others have had success with other products - including pyrethrin (or pyrethrin-soaked clothing) and even placing fabric-softener dryer sheets (like Bounce®) about their clothing.

-Anyone feeling unwell or unfit on the day of the hike should seriously consider whether or not participating in this specific event is a good idea.
+Anyone feeling unwell or unfit on the day of the hike should seriously consider whether or not participating in this specific event is a good idea: there should be future opportunities.